broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

 # 3.0.6
 2024-01-24 (Date of Last Commit)

-* Added task GetNumSplits before FastqProcess task to determine the number of splits based on the bwa-mem2 machine specs
+* Added task GetNumSplits before FastqProcess ATAC task to determine the number of splits based on the bwa-mem2 machine specs
-* Added error message the BWAPairedEndAlignment task to ensure that the number of splits equals to number of ranks
+* Added error message the BWAPairedEndAlignment ATAC task to ensure that the number of splits equals to number of ranks

 # 3.0.5
 2024-01-18 (Date of Last Commit)